Featured Species: Can’t Live Without the Dam Beavers

 - Yellow pollen from Eastern White and Red Pines will dust lakes and flat surfaces for a week or more.
 The pollen grains have two air bubbles to make it light so that it can be carried by the wind to facilitate pollination.

-- The summer solstice occurs on June 20th this year.
+- The summer solstice occurs on June 21st this year.
 People have been celebrating this event for thousands of years, so consider planning your own celebration of the Earth’s longest day.
-If you’re an early riser, sunrises are at their earliest this week before the solstice.
+If you’re an early riser, sunrises are at their earliest the week before the solstice.
 Find out why.